LGLO/zio-gpubsub/README.md

 This is ZIO wrapper for Google Cloud PubSub (HTTP) actions.

 Intended functionality for first release is to publish messages, pull messages, ack messages and admin operations: create/delete topics and subscriptions.

-It should work with real cloud PubSub and with the emulator.
+*It should work with real cloud PubSub and with the emulator.*
+Code using it should be testable.

 **This is work-in-progress**